cshimvin/speedy-eats-ms4/README.md

 #### Shopping bag page

-Once a user adds products to the shopping bag they can see what they have ordered so far and if there order has met the miniumum order value.
+Once a user adds products to the shopping bag they can see what they have ordered so far and if there order has met the minimum order value.

 ![Shopping bag](/documentation/images/shopping-bag.png)